 Adult B procyonis and T canis passed in feces can be difficult to differentiate; female parasites should be dissected, and the eggs examined for identification.

-Because of the zoonotic potential of B procyonis eggs, it is important that patent infections in dogs are diagnosed promptly and that appropriate treatment administered immediately.
-Ivermectin/pyrantel and milbemycin oxime/lufenuron at approved dosages have been shown to exhibit significant activity against intestinal infections in dogs with cure rates of 100% and 75%, respectively, after treatment with a single dose.
+Because of the zoonotic potential of B procyonis eggs, it is important that patent infections in dogs are diagnosed promptly and appropriate treatment administered immediately.
+Ivermectin/pyrantel and milbemycin oxime/lufenuron at approved dosages have been shown to exhibit substantial activity against intestinal infections in dogs with cure rates of 100% and 75%, respectively, after treatment with a single dose.
 However, these are not approved treatment protocols.
 Dogs should be confined and feces/parasites collected and disposed of for at least 3 days after treatment.

 Roundworms (Toxocara spp and Toxascaris leonina) are common infections of dogs and cats, particularly puppies and kittens.
 Infections are acquired via multiple routes.